Gil Linster: Racing career

 In 2024, Linster participated in pre-season testing for the ARCA Menards Series at Daytona International Speedway driving for Kimmel Racing in the No. 68 Ford.
 The opportunity came about after Linster competed in a late-model race at New Smyrna Speedway the previous year, where he went into contact with the team through his spotter for the New Smyrna race, Tony Blanchard.
-Several days after the test, it was announced that Linster will attempt to make his ARCA debut at Daytona with Kimmel Racing in the No. 68.
+Several days after the test, it was announced that Linster would attempt to make his ARCA debut at Daytona with Kimmel Racing in the No. 68.
 Afterwards, it was announced that he would return to Hendriks Motorsport in the Euro Series in 2024.

 Motorsports career results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)